gromacs/releng/docs/releng-api.rst

 ---------------

-The following functions from the ``releng`` package are intended to be called from scripts in Jenkins build configuration (see :doc:`jenkins-config`).
+The following functions from the ``releng`` package are intended to be called from scripts in Jenkins build configuration or from workflow scripts (see :doc:`jenkins-config`).

 .. py:currentmodule:: releng
 .. autofunction:: run_build

+.. autofunction:: read_build_script_config

 .. autofunction:: prepare_multi_configuration_build

+.. autofunction:: get_actions_from_triggering_comment

+.. autofunction:: do_ondemand_post_build

+.. autofunction:: get_build_revisions